koheiw/seededlda/README.md

 (Distributed LDA) capabilities and released as version 1.0 in 2023.

 [**keyATM**](https://github.com/keyATM/keyATM) is the latest addition to the semi-supervised topic models.
-The users of seeded-LDA are also encouraged to use that package.
+The users of Seeded LDA are also encouraged to download that package.

 ## Installation